Tattoo: Egypt and Sudan

+China

+Cemeteries throughout the Tarim Basin (Xinjiang of western China) including the sites of Qäwrighul, Yanghai, Shengjindian, Zaghunluq, and Qizilchoqa have revealed several tattooed mummies with Western Asian/Indo-European physical traits and cultural materials.
+These date from between 2100 and 550 BC.

+In ancient China, tattoos were considered a barbaric practice associated with the Yue peoples of southeastern and southern China.
+Tattoos were often referred to in literature depicting bandits and folk heroes.
+As late as the Qing dynasty, it was common practice to tattoo characters such as 囚 ("Prisoner") on convicted criminals' faces, both for identification or as punishment itself.
+Although relatively rare during most periods of Chinese history, slaves were also sometimes marked to display ownership.

+However, tattoos seem to have remained a part of southern Chinese culture.
+Marco Polo wrote of Quanzhou, "Many come hither from Upper India to have their bodies painted with the needle in the way we have elsewhere described, there being many adepts at this craft in the city".
+At least three of the main characters – Lu Zhishen, Shi Jin (史進), and Yan Ching (燕青) – in the classic novel Water Margin are described as having tattoos covering nearly all of their bodies.
+Wu Song was sentenced to a facial tattoo describing his crime after killing Xi Menqing (西門慶) to avenge his brother.
+In addition, Chinese legend claimed the mother of Yue Fei (a famous Song general) tattooed the words "Repay the Country with Pure Loyalty" (精忠報國, jing zhong bao guo) down her son's back before he left to join the army.

 Europe

-In 1566, French sailors abducted an Inuit woman and her child in modern-day Labrador and brought her to the city of Antwerp in the Dutch Republic.
+In 1566, French sailors abducted an Inuk woman and her child in modern-day Labrador and brought her to the city of Antwerp in modern-day Belgium.
 The mother was tattooed while the child was unmarked.
 In Antwerp, the two were put on display at a local tavern at least until 1567, with handbills promoting the event being distributed in the city.
 In 1577, English privateer Martin Frobisher captured two Inuit and brought them back to England for display.
 One of the Inuit was a tattooed woman from Baffin Island, who was illustrated by the English cartographer John White.

 In 1691, William Dampier brought to London a Filipino man named Jeoly or Giolo from the island of Mindanao (Philippines) who had a tattooed body.
 Dampier exhibited Jeoly in a human zoo to make a fortune and falsely branded him as a "prince" to draw large crowds.
-At the time of exhibition, Jeoly was still grieving his mother, who Dampier also enslaved and had died at sea during their exploitation to Europe.
+At the time of exhibition, Jeoly was still grieving his mother, whom Dampier also enslaved and had died at sea during their forcible transportation to Europe.
 Dampier claimed that he became friends with Jeoly, but with the intention to make money, he continued to exploit his "friend" by exhibiting him in a human zoo, where Jeoly died three months later.
 Jeoly's dead body was afterwards skinned, and his skinless body was disposed, while the tattooed skin was sold and displayed at Oxford.